Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • BCG vaccine is provided (to authorised providers) for use in children <5 years travelling to high incidence areas.
 See information on BCG clinics

-Pharmacies in Victoria can now provide vaccinations this program has steadily expanded since April 2020 and was used for covid vaccination – see guidelines.
+Pharmacies in Victoria can now provide most vaccinations (not hepatitis B).
+This program has expanded since April 2020 and was used for covid vaccination – see guidelines.
 Vaccines can now be provided from age 5 years, and include:

 Resources